Skip to main content

 • story

-• “The game focuses a lot on narration and is credible, based on real emergency cases and missions.”
+• “In reality, the game focuses a lot on narration and credible missions based on real emergency cases.”

-• “I can recommend this game to a large audience of players for being more forgiving, having smart and interesting missions, engaging dialogues, narration, and interesting characters, while maintaining a realism that enhances fun and enjoyment instead of frustrating the player.”
+• “I feel I can recommend this game to a large audience of players for being more forgiving, having smart and interesting missions, for the dialogues, narration, and interesting characters, and for having a realism focused on enhancing fun and enjoyment instead of frustrating the player.”

-• “Last but not least, it gives a nice depiction of the German maritime search and rescue operations and highlights how complex and dangerous these maritime missions can be in real life.”
+• “And last but not least, it gives a nice depiction of the German maritime SAR and sea SAR operations in general, showing how complex and dangerous these maritime missions are in real life.”

-• “The most annoying thing is that the game lacks a save-game-during-missions option, so if you decide to leave a mission halfway through, you must restart it from the beginning.”
+• “The most annoying thing is that the game lacks a save-game option during missions, so if you decide to leave a mission halfway through, you must restart it from the beginning.”

 • gameplay

-• “This is the best ship game ever!
+• “This is the best ship game ever.
 If you have a mainstream PC, you'll be good to go with no problems.
-I'm just totally overwhelmed; it's a very good game with many hours of gameplay.
-It will teach you how to navigate the highways of the open seas, as the way they made this game is more like doing a course on driving boats, rescue techniques, understanding tides, and avoiding danger zones.
-I've only played an hour, but I can tell there's a lot more to explore.”
+It's a very good game with many hours of gameplay.
+It teaches you how to navigate the open seas, driving boats, rescue techniques, understanding tides, and avoiding danger zones.
+I've only played an hour but can tell there's a lot more to explore.”

-• “An example is the mobile phone call mission where it talks about transferring the radio communications into the sister ship, and people on a cliff are waving.
-I have the name of the cliff, but I have no idea where that is, and all it takes me to is a waypoint nowhere near a cliff.
-Referring to the game manual is no help in regards to gameplay.”
+• “An example is the mobile phone call mission where it talks about transferring the radio communications to the sister ship and people on a cliff waving.
+I have the name of the cliff, but I have no idea where that is, and it only takes me to a waypoint nowhere near a cliff.
+Referring to the game manual is no help regarding gameplay.”

 • “It's an okay game that is overpriced, and the gameplay feels a bit cheap.”